The Subject

 13 Electronics.

-In the Summer of their first year they will take the two AS level exams, on sections 1 to 5, and be awarded an AS level grade, which they keep, even if they continue to the A level.
+In the Summer of their first year they will take internal college exams, on sections 1 to 5.

-If they choose to continue to the A level, in the Summer of their second year they will take the three A level exams, on all sections, and be awarded an A level grade based on these alone (their AS level results do not count towards this).
+In the Summer of their second year they will take the three A level exams, on all sections, and be awarded an A level grade.
+The exams are a mixture of multiple-choice and short-answer questions

 Practical work

-At A level, there are a further six specified experiments to be completed during the second year.
+There aree 12 specific experiments, with 6 to be completed in each of the two years.
+The paper 3 exam will ask questions about one of them.
 In addition, the teacher will assess how the students have conducted and documented the experiments, and if these are to a satisfactory standard, an additional “pass” grade will be awarded.

 Physics makes a good companion to all other science subjects and a stimulating complement to Arts, Business and Language courses.
 The course is open to anyone with GCSE Maths and Physics.
-We recommend that students also study Maths to at least AS level, although this is not absolutely necessary.
+We recommend that students also study Maths to at A level, although this is not absolutely necessary.

 Preferred Board: AQA